Este conteúdo não está disponível no idioma selecionado.

 system role, you can configure a RAID volume on RHEL by using Red Hat Ansible Automation Platform and Ansible-Core.
 Create an Ansible playbook with the parameters to configure a RAID volume to suit your requirements.

 Device names might change in certain circumstances, for example, when you add a new disk to a system.
-Therefore, to prevent data loss, do not use specific disk names in the playbook.
+Therefore, to prevent data loss, use persistent naming attributes in the playbook.
+For more information about persistent naming attributes, see Persistent naming attributes.

 Prerequisites